School of Management at Leicester

 In addition to famous sporting clubs (Leicester Football Club and Leicester Tigers Rugby Club), Leicester is home to a number of multi-national organisations, with particular expertise to be found in finance, food manufacture and pharmaceuticals.

 Only an hour and 15 minutes from central London, Leicester offers students a relaxed city atmosphere and wide range of facilities without the high cost of living.
 In fact many students comment upon the reasonable cost of living in Leicester.
-We suggest that a student should budget approximately £650 per month which will cover the cost of accommodation, food, books, stationary, entertainment and travel.
+We suggest that a student should budget approximately £650 per month which will cover the cost of accommodation, food, books, stationery, entertainment and travel.

 The City of Leicester in a Nutshell